 - Include all fees.

 - Additional county fees may also apply.
 Please check with your local county clerk's office for more information.

 - Information should be submitted to your local county clerk's office.

 The requirements for noting a second lien are the same as above, except the certificate of title is not necessary.
-The name and address of the lienholder must be shown on the form in the space called "second lienholder."
+The name and address of the lienholder must be shown on the Multi-purpose, Noting of Lien, and Duplicate Title Application in the space called "second lienholder."
 A conditional sales contract is not acceptable as a lien instrument, unless it is previously recorded and merely being assigned.